 Confirmation bias is the tendency for people to embrace evidence that supports their hypothesis while ignoring any evidence that conflicts with their previously drawn conclusions.

 In this case, I thought that snakes became more active in rainy weather, so I remembered all of the times I encountered a snake when it was raining.
-Conversely, I ignored all those other times when it was raining, but I did not encounter a snake.
+Conversely, I ignored all those other times when it was raining, but I didn’t encounter a snake.

 It is also likely that I read and retained more literature supporting the correlation than I did things that refuted it.
 Subconsciously, I favored the information that confirmed my belief.

-So, as you move forward, be mindful of the effects overgeneralization and – more importantly — confirmation bias can have on your thoughts and actions.
+So, as you move forward, be mindful of the effects overgeneralization and confirmation bias can have on your thoughts and actions.

-Just be sure you don’t step on your confirmation bias though.
-It may sting a little.
+Just be sure you don’t step on your confirmation bias.

 I’d only been hiking for about 20 minutes when I saw the beautiful little beast.